Here's everything you need to know about iiNet Ultra Broadband Fibre-to-the-Building, or FTTB.

 Your modem will take care of the hard stuff like internet settings, but we’ll need your help to plug it in.
 The main cables you need will come in the box, and you can grab extra Ethernet cables from the shops if you need them.

-Select your hardware to get started:
+Choose your modem (with or without NTU) to get started:

 VX420-G2V Modem only